 Stem and Leaf Plot Activities

 There are many different activities in which you can involve a stem and leaf plot.
-For example, If there is a football game going on, you can track the number of yards someone has run; to make stem and leaf plots even more fun, you can even track the score to a video game and see who has the highest data on the plot.
+For example, If there is a football game going on, you can track the number of yards someone has run; to make stem and leaf plots even more fun, you can even track the score in a video game and see who has the highest data on the plot.

 There is no shortage of activities, usefulness, and fun a stem and leaf plot can achieve.
 It is up to you to find out the different ways to utilize them and make your own graph.